makrai/notes/mosbach2006-stabil-finetune.md

   using the same fine-tuning strategy
   * compared to BERT, both RoBERTa and ALBERT have slightly diff hyperparams
-    * RoBERTa uses weight decay with λ = 0.1 and no gradient clipping, and ALBERT does not use dropout
+    * RoBERTa uses weight decay with λ = 0.1 and no gradient clipping, and
+    * ALBERT does not use dropout
     * A detailed list of all default hyperparameters for all models: sec 7.3
 * Our implementation is based on HuggingFace’s transformers lib (Wolf+ 2019)

 ### Fine-tuning stability

-* By fine-tuning stability we mean the standard deviation of the fine-tuning performance (measured, e.g., in terms of accuracy, MCC or F 1 score) over the randomness of an algorithm
+* By fine-tuning stability we mean the standard deviation of the fine-tuning performance (measured, eg, in terms of accuracy, MCC or F 1 score) over the randomness of an algorithm
 * we measure fine-tuning stability using the development sets from GLUE
   * following previous works (Phang+ 2018; Dodge+ 2020; Lee+ 2020)